Loping151/ForPlane/README.md

 ## Citation

-If you find this code useful for your research, please use the following BibTeX entry
+If you find this code useful for your research, please use the following BibTeX entries:

 ```
 @inproceedings{yang2023neural,